For Better or Worse: How to Overcome the Effects of Autism on Marriage

 5. We focused on self-care—making sure that we were getting the physical, emotional and social support we each needed—and just as importantly, giving each other the gift of time.

-6. We sought support—for us, therapy helped us understand our struggles; family, friends and support groups (both online and community) can work well too.
+6. We sought to support—for us, therapy helped us understand our struggles; family, friends and support groups (both online and community) can work well too.

 7. We got respite—We made it a priority to make time for us as a couple.
 We found a babysitter and set up regular date nights.
 When we couldn’t find someone to watch our son, we made time each night for a favorite TV show, a yummy dinner, or a walk around the neighborhood.